AguaClara/Textbook/Flow_Control_and_Measurement/FCM_Solution.rst

 The vena contracta coefficient for an orifice is 0.63.

-2) The simple orifice Equation :math:`Q = {\Pi _{vc}}{A_{or}}\sqrt {2g\Delta h}` that we normally use is not applicable for vertically oriented orifices that are partially or barely submerged.
+**2) The simple orifice** Equation :math:`Q = {\Pi _{vc}}{A_{or}}\sqrt {2g\Delta h}` that we normally use is not applicable for vertically oriented orifices that are partially or barely submerged.
 The `USGS published a great solution <https://il.water.usgs.gov/proj/feq/fequtl98.i2h/4_7aupdate.html>`__ for flow through partially submerged vertically oriented orifices.
 AguaClara uses a general solution for a vertically oriented orifice, which is available in the physchem file as ``pc.flow_orifice_vert``.
 That function handles vertically oriented orifices even if they are only partially submerged.

 The vertical orifice equation is based on the concept that the velocity through the orifice at any point is equal to :math:`\sqrt{2gh}`, where h is the local depth of submergence.
 The total flow can be obtained by integration of that velocity over the submerged area of the orifice.